BackupTheBerlios/rrtools-svn/dload/trunk/demo/readme.txt

 simple
   Just a spimple rasterbar while loading a file.

-stresstest
+stress1 - stress4
   This test loads 8 files continuously.
 The files contain random generated data which is protected with a CRC16 checksum.
-  NOTE: This test is an endurance test, it only stops after an error.

-stresstestget
-  The same as 'stresstest', but using the Open/Get interface.
+  The 4 versions differ in their combination of LdFlag_OpenGetInterface and LdFlag_SetDD02.
-  NOTE: This test is an endurance test, it only stops after an error.
+  NOTE: All stresstests are endurance tests, they only stop after an error.

 More to come...
 --
 Baccy.